jessfraz/blog/content/post/the-art-of-automation.md

 ### Apple Shortcuts

 Recently, I switched back to an iPhone and got an iPad.
 I was delighted to play with the new “Shortcuts” feature.
 A Shortcut allows users to do multiple tasks and streamline them together into one action.
 For example, you could create a shortcut that on your commute home from the office: gets the latest traffic report, plays your favorite new podcast on the drive home, then turns on your lights when you get home (assuming you have smart lights).
 You can build anything you like depending on the apps you have installed and your preferences.
 It’s really quite extensible, while also being approachable by the mass market of iPhone adopters.
+In the age of COVID-19 and working from home, I'm sure you can think of a different example ;)

 ### Home automation

 Speaking of lights that can automatically turn on, home automation is another way that wider audiences can create automation patterns for themselves.
 Between Google Home, Apple’s Homekit, and Amazon Alexa adoption, more and more folks are seeing the power that technology can unleash and time saved by automating everyday tasks.
 Most of these devices have a concept of creating and using “routines” to chain multiple tasks together.

 For example, when I leave the house, turn off all the lights, set the temperature so the AC is no longer running, and turn on the security system.
+Or, when I say it's time for bed, turn off all the lights and set the security system to "on and home."
 This user experience and ease of use enables consumers to boost their productivity and save time in the same way a developer would through programming and scripting.

 There is, of course, a darker side to IoT devices if consumers are uneducated.
 Whether it’s your lightbulbs, thermostat, home security system, or refrigerator, it is important to research the security of the IoT devices you buy.